[Note: By coincidence I publish this on the same day Jacob Falkovich discusses decoupling in Quillette. Neat.]

 Threats that don’t apply to us don’t have that same automatic response.
 That matters a lot when it comes to indirect threats with a long causal chain between the threatening object and the actual harm.
 A peanut farmer doing their work is indirectly hurting people allergic to peanuts by putting what is to them deadly poison on the market, increasing their risk of death.
 An extremely contextualizing peanut allergist (is that a word?) could theoretically perceive a peanut farmer as a threat, because our (largely subconscious) threat detection system is constantly working on exploring the causal chains that could hurt us, with positive results popping up into consciousness.
 If you’re not allergic to peanuts you won’t even think of those connections.

 Of course we’re not talking about peanut farming but expressing ideas like Murray’s.
 But the principle is the same.
-If your threat detection system finds a dangerous outcome — viscerally dangerous to you or your loved ones, abstract moral concern is often not enough — then it will sound the alarm on that whole chain and the links will stand out to you.
-This is why people get upset by materially irrelevant, purely symbolic displays of power by people not on their side.
+If your threat detection system finds a dangerous outcome — viscerally dangerous to you or your loved ones, abstract moral concern is often not enough — then it will sound the alarm on that whole chain and the chain will light up to you.
+This is, by the way, why people will get upset by materially irrelevant, purely symbolic displays of power by people not on their side.
 It’s a canary.

 In other words: If there’s a plausible threat further down the line, you’re going to contextualize more.